spritejs/spritejs/docs/en/api/node.md

 ##### getOffsetPosition(x, y)

-Transform the specified [x, y] coordinates relative to the layer to the coordinates of to the current element, with the anchor as the origin [0, 0].
+Transform the specified [x, y] coordinates relative to the layer of the coordinates of the current element, with the anchor as the origin [0, 0].

 ##### getResolution()